fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Abu Umamah (May Allah be pleased with him) reported:

-> I heard the Messenger of Allah ﷺ   saying, “Read the Qur'an, for it will come as an intercessor for its reciters on the Day of Resurrection.”
+> I heard the Messenger of Allah ﷺ   saying, “Read the Quran, for it will come as an intercessor for its reciters on the Day of Resurrection.”
 [Muslim]

 </details><details><summary>